dougeby/IntuneDocs/intune/groups-get-started.md

 We've heard your feedback and have made changes to how you work with groups in Microsoft Intune.
 If you are using Intune from the Azure portal, your Intune groups have been migrated to Azure Active Directory security groups.

-The benefit to you is that you now use the same groups experience across all of you Enterprise Mobility + Security, and Azure AD apps.
-Additionally, you'll be able to use PowerShell and Graph API to extend and customize this new functionality.
+The benefit to you is that you now use the same groups experience across all of your Enterprise Mobility + Security, and Azure AD apps.
+Additionally, you can use PowerShell and Graph API to extend and customize this new functionality.

 Azure AD security groups support all types of Intune deployments to both users and devices.
 Additionally, you can use Azure AD dynamic groups that automatically update based on the attributes you supply.
 For example, you could create a group of devices that run iOS 9.
-Whenever a device running iOS 9 enrolls, the device automatically appears the dynamic group.
+Whenever a device running iOS 9 enrolls, the device automatically appears in the dynamic group.

 ## What is not available?

 Some of the Intune groups capabilities you previously might have used are not available in Azure AD:

 - The **Ungrouped Users** and **Ungrouped Devices** Intune groups are no longer available.
 - The option to **Exclude specific members** from a group does not exist in the Azure portal.
 You can, however, use an Azure AD security group with advanced rules to replicate this behavior.
-For example, to create an advanced rule that includes all people in your Sales department in a security group, but excludes those with the word "Assistant" in their title, you could use this advanced rule:
+For example, to create an advanced rule that includes all people in your Sales department in a security group, but excludes those groups with the word "Assistant" in their title, you could use this advanced rule:

   `(user.department -eq "Sales") -and -not (user.jobTitle -contains "Assistant")`.
 - The **All Exchange ActiveSync Managed Devices** group in the Intune console was not migrated to Azure AD.
 You can, however, still access information about EAS-managed devices from the Azure portal.